The Mouth Biome

 The Moment I Realized I Was Napalming My Own Mouth

 About eighteen months ago, I was sitting in a dentist’s chair here in Austin, staring at a poster of a giant tooth while my hygienist did the usual scraping.
-My dentist, a guy who usually spends our time together talking about BBQ joints or traffic on MoPac, casually dropped a bomb on me.
-He mentioned that the blue mouthwash I used every morning—the stuff that makes your eyes water and leaves your mouth feeling like a sterile laboratory—was probably doing more harm than good.
+My dentist, a guy who usually spends our time together talking about the best brisket spots or the soul-crushing traffic on MoPac, casually dropped a bomb on me.
+He mentioned that the neon-blue mouthwash I used every morning—the stuff that makes your eyes water and leaves your mouth feeling like a sterile laboratory—was probably doing more harm than good.
 He said it was killing the 'good guys' too.
 I’m not a doctor, a microbiologist, or any kind of health professional; I’m just a guy who works in tech and has a tendency to fall into research rabbit holes when I should probably be finishing my JIRA tickets.
-But that one comment sent me spiraling into a 12-month obsession with the oral microbiome.
+But that one comment sent me spiraling into a long-term obsession with the tiny ecosystem living between my teeth.

-I spent my lunch breaks for the next year and a half reading everything I could get my hands on regarding the tiny ecosystem living between our teeth.
+I spent my lunch breaks for the next year and a half reading everything I could find regarding the oral microbiome.
 What I discovered is that our mouths are not meant to be sterile.
 In fact, trying to achieve a 'sterile' mouth is a bit like trying to keep a fish tank healthy by pouring bleach in it every morning.
 Sure, you’ll kill the algae, but the fish aren't going to have a very good time either.
 In my experience, most of us have been taught to treat our mouths like a kitchen counter that needs to be disinfected, rather than the complex, living garden that it actually is.
+This realization led me to stop the scorched-earth policy and start reforesting my mouth after a lifetime of scorched-earth mouthwash, which was a much weirder journey than I expected.

 The Fish Tank Analogy: Why Diversity Matters

 Think of your mouth as a high-end aquarium.
 In a healthy tank, you have a balance of fish, plants, and beneficial bacteria that process waste and keep the water clear.
 If you have a healthy population of 'good' bacteria, they take up all the real estate.
 They eat the food scraps, they hang out on the surfaces, and they essentially crowd out the 'bad' bacteria that cause things like bad breath or gum issues.
 When you use a harsh, alcohol-based mouthwash that boasts about killing 99.9% of germs, you are essentially nuking the entire tank.
 You aren't just getting rid of the bad guys; you’re wiping out the entire infrastructure.
+It’s the ultimate overkill move, and the biological cost is higher than most of us realize.

 The 700 Species Living in Your Smile